OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Since its creation, Byzance has been praised for three exceptional products: caviar, Iberian ham, and smoked salmon.
-The sensory experience lets loose a whole world of flavors, textures, and unique tastes, with Bellota-Bellota hams boasting a passport guaranteeing full traceability.
+Since its creation, Byzance has been praised for three exceptional products: caviar, Iberian ham and smoked salmon.
+The sensory experience lets loose a whole world of flavours, textures and unique tastes, with Bellota-Bellota hams boasting a passport guaranteeing full traceability.
 They specify everything from the percentage of Iberian breed and Finca origin right through to feed.
-This gives the percentage of oleic acid and the number of days in Montanera, indicating the amount of acorns eaten.
-There also notes on the maturation period since its origin.
+All Bellota-Bellota hams are hand-sliced by professional, fully trained Master Cortadors under the mantra that only precise slicing can lead to a superior sensory experience.

-A selection of Comptoirs Richard’s organically perfumed bio tea, themed along the lines of the best landmarks of Paris, is sold from just 11.00€ at eight stores all located in Paris.
-From Place de la Bastille to Champ de Mars, where the famous Eiffel Tower is located, to the Latin Quarter and L’arc de Triomphe, you can take home a drinkable reminder of your favorite place in Paris.
+A selection of Comptoirs Richard’s naturally perfumed organic tea, themed along the lines of the best landmarks of Paris, is sold from prices beginning at €11 (£10) at eight stores in Paris.
+From Place de la Bastille to Champ de Mars, where the famous Eiffel Tower is located, to the Latin Quarter and L’Arc de Triomphe, you can take home a drinkable reminder of your favourite place in Paris.

 A boîte gourmande de Paris is a fabulous gift idea, as almost everyone loves artisan biscuits.
-What’s more is that you can buy them in a stylish re-usable tin with Tour Eiffel and other landmark designs, starting from 26.00€ for 270g of the delicious snack.
+What’s more, you can buy them in a stylish re-usable tin with the Eiffel Tower and other landmark designs, starting from €26 (£23.70) for 270g of the delicious snack.

-The Parisians have always been known as pioneers of style, with a host of unique items storming the fashion scene each year.
-This curious sequined mini mick finger-less glove is something that can only be bought from Philippe Audibert’s Parisian store, for the hefty sum of 800.00€ mind you.
-Each sequin has been hand-stitched, making it a truly original example of Parisian accessory.
+Parisians have always been known as pioneers of style, with a host of unique items storming the fashion scene each year.
+This curious sequined mini finger-less glove is something that can only be bought from Philippe Audibert’s Parisian store, for the hefty sum of €800 (£728), mind you.
+Each sequin has been hand-stitched, making it a truly original example of a Parisian accessory.